naiyoma/docs-fern/fern/api/docs/compiler/fern-generate.md

 1. Re-generate the Github repo and push to the `main` branch
 2. Tag a release on the generated repo.
-This will trigger the GitHub workflow to publish to the output location (e.g. npm)
+This will trigger the GitHub workflow to publish to the output location (e.g., npm)

 ### `.fernignore`